 To do: an overview of the two-phase approach and its purpose, which is to support controlled and authenticated access to metadata by authorized users only.

-This chapter describes a mechanism for discovering a Thing or a Thing Description Directory.
-The following mechanism is provided by the Thing or the Thing Description Directory so that Consumers can discover the Thing Description or a URL that point to the Thing Description.
+This chapter describes a mechanism for discovering a Thing or a Directory Service.
+The following mechanism is provided by the Thing or the Directory Service so that Consumer can discover the Thing Description or a URL that point to the Thing Description.

 Any mechanism that results in a single URL.
 This includes Bluetooth beacons, QR codes, and written URLs to be typed by a user.
-A request on all such URLs MUST result in a TD as prescribed in § 6.1 Self-description.
+A GET on all such URLs MUST result in a TD.
 For self-describing Things, this can be the TD of the Thing itself.
-If the URL references a Thing Description Directory, this MUST be the Directory Description of the Thing Description Directory.
+If the URL references a Directory, this MUST be the TD of the Directory service.

 to advertise its presence.
-The Thing or Thing
+The Thing or Directory Service

 The service name in Well-Known URI